Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 The capabilities and constraints of the package management tool chain used by a particular ecosystem can have a dramatic impact on how you structure your repositories and whether you ship a single monolithic package, or whether you can break it up.

-We've learned on the Azure SDK team that it generally works best if you start with the end-developer in mind and figure out how to optimize the consumption experience and then balance that against other considerations such as inner-loop developer efficiency, engineering system complexity and supporability.
+We've learned on the Azure SDK team that it generally works best if you start with the end-developer in mind and figure out how to optimize the consumption experience and then balance that against other considerations such as inner-loop developer efficiency, engineering system complexity and supportability.

 ## Notes